gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the Initial Token Error Response that the OP responds to the RP's Initial Token Request with when the Initial Token Request could not be validated.
 This will usually be because the Initial Token Request Validation failed, which will usually happen if the deferred code is expired, the DPoP proof is wrong, or the DPoP headers are missing.

-# Authentication Request Error Response
+# Authentication Request Error Response {#authentication-request-error-response}

 This will define the Authentication Request Error Response that the OP responds to the RP's Authentication Request with when the Authentication Request could not be started.
 This will usually be because the Authentication Request Validation failed, because the End-User did not authorize the request, or because the End-User did not provide acceptable Identity Information to the OP.